Need to check your symptoms?

 How would this work in the average Nigerian setting?

-What about availability in Nigeria of the cold bag used in storing the placenta and the additional costs?
+What about the availability of the cold bag used in storing the placenta and the additional costs in Nigeria?

 What about the care needed in keeping the placenta clean?